 COLUMBIA, South Carolina — The South Carolina state trooper who arrested NFL defensive lineman Sam Montgomery at a traffic stop last June has been fired, state officials said Friday.

 The Department of Public Safety said in a news release that Lance Cpl.
 R.S.
 Salter was terminated for violating agency policies including conduct unbecoming a state employee.
 Salter stopped Montgomery in June when the Cincinnati Bengals defensive lineman was returning to his home in Greenwood.

-Montgomery was arrested and spent a night in jail after Highway Patrol Lance Cpl.
-R.S.
-Salter clocked him going 89 mph in a 55 mph zone.
-But the trooper's dashboard camera also captured the officer threatening to use a Taser because the 6-foot-3, 262-pound lineman was struggling to understand his commands.
+Montgomery was arrested and spent a night in jail after Salter clocked him going 89 mph in a 55 mph zone.
+But the trooper's dashboard camera obtained soon after by The Associated Press also captured the officer threatening to use a Taser because the 6-foot-3, 262-pound lineman was struggling to understand his commands.

 "The next thing you're going to get is the Taser," Salter was heard to say on the tape.